Marxism–Leninism: Communist states

-In North Korea, Marxism–Leninism was superseded by Juche in the 1970s and was made official in 1992 and 2009, when constitutional references to Marxism–Leninism were dropped and replaced with Juche.
+In North Korea, Marxism–Leninism was superseded by Juche in the 1970s.
+This was made official in 1992 and 2009, when constitutional references to Marxism–Leninism were dropped and replaced with Juche.
 In 2009, the constitution was quietly amended so that not only did it remove all Marxist–Leninist references present in the first draft but also dropped all references to communism.
 Juche has been described by Michael Seth as a version of Korean ultranationalism, which eventually developed after losing its original Marxist–Leninist elements.
-According to North Korea: A Country Study by Robert L. Worden, Marxism–Leninism was abandoned immediately after the start of de-Stalinisation in the Soviet Union and has been totally replaced by Juche since at least 1974.
+According to North Korea: A Country Study by Robert L. Worden, Marxism–Leninism was abandoned immediately after the start of de-Stalinization in the Soviet Union and has been totally replaced by Juche since at least 1974.
 Daniel Schwekendiek wrote that what made North Korean Marxism–Leninism distinct from that of China and the Soviet Union was that it incorporated national feelings and macro-historical elements in the socialist ideology, opting for its "own style of socialism".
-The major Korean elements are the emphasis on traditional Confucianism and the memory of the traumatic experience of Korea under Japanese rule as well as a focus on autobiographical features of Kim Il-sung as a guerrilla hero.
+The major Korean elements are the emphasis on traditional Confucianism and the memory of the traumatic experience of Korea under Japanese rule as well as a focus on autobiographical features of Kim Il Sung as a guerrilla hero.

+The People's Democratic Republic of Yemen, abbreviated as PDRY (aka South Yemen) and existed between 1967 and 1990, was the only openly communist (Marxist-Leninist) state in the Arab world.
+South Yemen pursued a corresponding policy and became an important ally for the Soviet Union and Eastern bloc, because of its access to the Gulf of Aden.
+The USSR provided it with comprehensive assistance – loans, specialists and weapons.
+Relations between this communist state and many other Arab countries remained poor, since many communist figures from all over the region were hiding in South Yemen, after unsuccessful tryings to organize coup d'etats in their home countries.

+There were also communist states in Africa, such as Ethiopia.
+In 1974, the military overthrew Emperor Haile Selassie and installed a military junta known as the Derg.
+The Derg quickly aligned itself with the Soviet Union on the basis of communism, implementing Marxist-Leninist ideals that were radical for their country.
+The brutal imposition of their radical ideas led to a debilitating civil war.
+In 1977, after a series of political purges and executions, Mengistu Haile Mariam became the leader of the Derg.
+He continued this course and brought Ethiopia closer to the USSR, which became Ethiopia's main trading partner, supplying it with everything from weapons and equipment to military advisers and specialists.
+Mengistu ultimately built a highly militarized state with the largest army in sub-Saharan Africa.
+The Soviet Union pushed Mengistu to create a "People's Democratic" system, as was the case in the Eastern Bloc countries, but Mengistu did so very reluctantly: Ethiopia became the "People's Democratic Republic of Ethiopia" only in 1987.
+And although the Derg was formally dissolved, roughly the same people remained in power as before.